rahmacheri/Multi-View-MLL-Antenna-Selection-in-mMIMO/README.md

 the first one is the loss measuring the correlation between fm(hc) and ge(AS ), second is the loss at the output of the autoencoder.
 The total loss function is : T= L1+alpha*L2
-## A Network is consistent of three components: fx is feature mapping, fe the decoder
+## The Network is consistent of three components:
-components (selected antennas is the input) treated as the second view.
+fx is feature mapping, fe the decoder components (selected antennas is the input) treated as the second view.
 The third component is the decoder designed to reconstruct the selected antenna .
 The mathematical equation of both loss functions are found in the article.
 Fx consists of 3 layers of 512 neurons